A BRIEF HISTORY

 Despite all these other systems, in 2017 there was still the option to self-regulate in terms of minimum standards.
 Self-regulation within a framework of a non-partisan professional association was always going to be a much cheaper and preferable option for all stakeholders and offered an opportunity to really change the game in polar tourism.

 The PTGA concept was borne out of the IAATO/AECO Field Staff Conference in Toronto in 2015.
 During many sessions and discussions there were calls for IAATO/AECO (who represent the Operators) to “do something about standards”.
-They couldn’t.
-It’s not part of their mandate unless all member companies agree to it.
-It was theoretically possible but might have taken years to achieve and the pleas were for some direction now – not in ten years-time.
 A group of industry veterans started discussing the possibility and began drafting core competencies and syllabi and passing these around for comment.
 The response was positive and encouraged them to commit to, and create a legal entity Industry Association and begin the process of building the complex structure of the emergent Polar Tourism Guides Association.

 The polar regions have been a frontier forever – until now.
 The glory days in mass tourism of being alone and having your own adventure, or mis-adventure, have all but ended and now we must consider the broad spectrum of needs for all polar tourism operators.
 Sometime in the future we need to encompass the northern domain of smaller scale township or outfitter polar tourism and activities like dog-sledding, trekking, hut-to-hut x-country skiing, sea ice camping, sea kayaking, ice fishing, ice-climbing, winter camping under the northern lights and skidoo safari.
 Defining minimum standards of operation is a broad and complex terrain map.